-The Petey Greene Program has been active since in Washington, D.C. since the Spring of 2015.
-We recruit, train, and coordinate volunteers to serve as academic tutors at three different correctional facilities in Maryland, and primarily recruit undergraduate students from The George Washington University and Howard University campuses.
+The Petey Greene Program has been active since in Washington D.C. since the Spring of 2015.
+We recruit, train, and coordinate volunteers to serve as academic tutors at seven different correctional facilities in Maryland, D.C., and Virginia, and primarily recruit undergraduate students from The George Washington University, Howard University, and University of Maryland campuses.

 Our volunteers serve as academic tutors, working one-on-one or in small groups with students in correctional facilities in order to support their academic achievement.
 We primarily support students working to obtain their GED.
 Students in facilities receive formal academic instruction from teachers, and our tutors support their work by providing individualized attention during study halls and class periods.

 There are several volunteer opportunities in the D.C. area.
-We currently serve at three facilities in Maryland, and have morning, afternoon, and evening tutoring times available.
-Our tutors are recruited from existing campus programs at The George Washington University and Howard University as well as from communities in the D.C. area.
+We currently serve at five facilities in Maryland, one facility in D.C., and one facility in Virginia, and have morning, afternoon, and evening tutoring times available.
+Our tutors are recruited from existing campus programs at The George Washington University, Howard University, and University of Maryland as well as from communities in the D.C. area.
 All tutors are required to be over the age of 18, and must provide the facility where they tutor with a social security number and government-issued ID (either a driver's license or passport).
 International students are encouraged to apply and are able to use international passports for clearance purposes.
 All volunteers must be in the process of completing a bachelor's degree, or have completed their bachelor's degree.

 The following interactive map and chart provide further information about where the facilities we work in are located, as well more detail about the facilities themselves and the tutoring programs that exist at each facility.

 |Facility||Available Tutoring Times||Age of the Students||Gender of the Students|